Working in Market - Malaysia

 - The structure and function of distribution channels in this market is complex and changes rapidly.
 Consumers tend to use a combination of traditional distribution partners and online options to research and book travel.

-- Whilst FIT is a significant business for Australia, Group is expected to be a vital sector for safety conscious consumers.
+- Whilst FIT is a significant business for Australia, Group travel is expected to be a vital sector for safety conscious consumers.

 - Weekends combined with public holiday are the most in demand travel pattern.
 Malaysian consumers also tend to take frequent short break holidays.

-- Major consumer travel fairs are organised by the Malaysian Association of Tour and Travel Agents (MATTA) and Malaysian Chinese Tourism Association (MCTA), usually occurring in March (Kuala Lumpur, Ipoh, and Penang), April (Johor), July (Penang), August/September (Kuala Lumpur, Ipoh, and Johor).
+- Major consumer travel fairs are organised by the Malaysian Association of Tour and Travel Agents (MATTA) and Malaysian Chinese Tourism Association (MCTA), usually occurring in March/April (Kuala Lumpur, Ipoh, and Penang), April (Johor), July (Penang), August/September (Kuala Lumpur, Ipoh, and Johor).

 - Specialty tours for international sports such as marathons, golfing, cycling and major events such as Vivid Sydney, Melbourne Cup, Food & Wine Festival, and music concerts are growing for Malaysia visitors.